vpelss/JsTOTPAuthenticator/README.md

 Should you need to set or change your password, click the menu and click 'Change Password' after you have unecryped the databse.

+# Tips

+- Use a strong password
+- Back up your database and keep it off site

 # Code explanation : TOTP

 For those trying to write thier own TOTP code, I tried to follow the RFCs: